top of page

 Impact Engineering.JPG

-Development of extremely ductile slag composite with a tensile strain capacity up to 22%
+Extremely ductile slag composite with a tensile strain capacity up to 22%

 Extremely-ductile slag composites.jpg